learn-co-students/oo-basics-with-class-constants-cb-gh-000/README.md

 ## Description

-In the oo-basics lab, each individual instance of a class held on to the information about itself.
-A book object, an instance of the `Book` class, knew it's own title and author and genre.
+Previously, we saw how to make each individual instance of a class hold on to the information about itself.
+A book object, an instance of the `Book` class, knew its own title and author and genre.
 Building upon that, you will learn to add functionality that allows a class to hold information from across all the instances of that class that have been created.

 ## Instructions